pluralsight/guides/draft/swift/protocol-oriented-programming-in-swift/article.md

 It’s up to you which paradigm to choose.
 You can still go the OOP-route if you wish.
 However, once you wrap your head around Protocol-Oriented Programming, you’ll probably never look back.

+Are you interested in learning more about Swift?
+Be sure to check out [my Swift courses on Pluralsight](https://www.pluralsight.com/authors/karoly-nyisztor).

+Thanks and Happy Coding!